programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 - The importance of how texts are cleaned cannot be underestimated and we think it’s *essential* that you consider how the choices that we—and you—make here impact *everything* that comes afterwards.
 We filter out low- and high-frequency terms that do not help us to distinguish *between* records but your own needs might be quite different!
 - We briefly discuss the Term Co-occurrence Matrix (TCM) because it underpins how ‘context’ can be learned by a computer.
 In most programming libraries you do *not* need to calculate this yourself, but some algorithms (*e.g.* [R’s implementation of GloVe](https://cran.r-project.org/web/packages/text2vec/vignettes/glove.html)) *will* require you to call a function to do exactly this before you can start to learn the word embeddings.
 - The embedding process is ‘where the magic happens’ to produce useful word vectors that can be manipulated mathematically.
 These support adding/subtracting words from one another to explore relationships between terms (e.g. *King-Man+Woman…*), but here we average the word vectors together to produce a document representation.
 - However, the embedding space is still too ‘high-dimensional’ for most clustering algorithms, so we need to reduce this further using dimensionality reduction techniques.
-We introduce UMAP, which a kind of ‘manifold learning technique’ that out-performs Principal Components Analysis (PCA) for our purposes.
+We introduce UMAP, which is a kind of ‘manifold learning technique’ that out-performs Principal Components Analysis (PCA) for our purposes.
 - Finally, we show how hierarchical clustering is a good choice for some types of text clustering problems because its bottom-up approach allows us to flexibly ‘cut’ the data at multiple levels.

 Let’s now put this understanding into practice…